We have a highly distinguished and multidisciplinary Board of Directors composed of leaders within the blood disorders arena.

 Sarah Luke, Esq.

 Sarah Luke is Executive Legal Counsel at Brooklyn College, the City University of New York.
-With over a decade of experience in higher education law, she provides legal counsel, fosters informed decision-making and creative problem-solving in all areas of institutional operation, instruction, research and administration.
-Prior to her role at Brooklyn, Sarah was in private practice in New York City where her work focused on representation of private colleges and universities.
-She has also held in-house positions at public universities in Michigan, Illinois and New Jersey.
+With over a decade of experience in higher education law, she provides legal counsel, fosters informed decision-making and creative problem-solving in all areas of institutional operation, instruction, research, and administration.
+Prior to her role at Brooklyn, Sarah was in private practice in New York City where her work focused on the representation of private colleges and universities.
+She has also held in-house positions at public universities in Michigan, Illinois, and New Jersey.